 Repair: Blown Starter

 The sinking feeling of turning your key in the ignition switch only to have nothing happen can often be traced to your starter.
-When that’s the case, you could wind up paying more than $600 to replace the little flywheel whose only job is to launch the ignition process.
+When that’s the case, you could wind up paying hundreds of dollars to replace the little flywheel that only has one job — launch the ignition process.
+According to RepairPal, the average cost for a starter replacement falls anywhere between $266 and $405 on average for parts only.

 Alternative: Check the Battery Instead

 Starter problems are easy to misdiagnose.
 The intermittent starting problems, dim interior lights and other warning signs of a bad starter are identical to the warning signs of a bad battery, which is a whole lot cheaper to replace.
+According to Advance Auto Parts, experts estimate a new battery costs between $60 to $120.
 Before you go ahead with starter surgery, check — or ask your mechanic to check — the battery and charging system first.

 Repair: Hybrid Battery Replacement

 The benefits of modern, reliable hybrid cars are many — not the least of which is that they gobble up far less fuel, dramatically reducing the long-term cost of ownership and also reducing emissions.
-The problem is, if a hybrid battery goes, you’re going to spend a whole lot more to replace it than you would have on a standard combustion engine — as much as $4,000 to $6,000.
+The problem is, if a hybrid battery goes, you’re going to spend a whole lot more to replace it than you would have on a standard combustion engine.
+For example, to replace a Toyota hybrid battery for the Prius “costs about $2,200 to $2,600 without labor depending on your model year,” according to Serra Toyota.

 Alternative: Shop the Warranties

 New hybrid batteries come with crushing price tags that rival even the dreaded transmission repair.
-The good news is that most states require manufacturers to warranty them for eight years/80,000 miles, with some states requiring even more.
+The good news is that most states require manufacturers to warranty them for eight years and 80,000 miles, with some states requiring even more.
 That doesn’t mean you should have to spend all the gas money you saved for a $5,000 battery when your car is still in five-digit mile territory.
 When buying a new car, shop for a hybrid with a warranty that goes above and beyond what the law requires.
-Hyundai, for example, warranties its hybrid batteries for life.
+Hyundai, for example, warranties its hybrid batteries for life for new hybrid models.

 Click through to read more about what one couple did when a $20 repair turned into a $5K repair.